parisgiampouras/NeurIPS2020/README.md

 The folder contains:
 1) VarSchatten.m : The code of the proposed matrix completion algorithm
-2) Test_VarSchatten.m :  A script with a simulated data matrix completion experiment
+2) test_VarSchatten_noisy_mc.m :  A script with a simulated data matrix completion experiment